When loading Summation or eDiscovery, you receive a 503 browser error and the following error message is found in Event Viewer:

 Application pool ADG.Map.AppPool has been disabled.
 Windows Process Activation Service (WAS) did not create a worker process to serve the application pool because the application pool identity is invalid.

-- Verify that the Service Account has "Logon as a Service" and does not have "Deny Logon as a Service" under Local Security Policy
+- Verify that the Service Account has "Logon as a Service" and "Log on as a batch job" rights and does not have "Deny Logon as a Service" or "Deny log on as batch job" under Local Security Policy

 - Reenter the service account password in the App Pool.